v3io/frames/README.md

 <a id="method-read-params-kv"></a>
 #### `kv` Backend `read` Parameters

+The following `read` parameters are specific to the `kv` backend; for more information about these parameters, see the platform's NoSQL documentation:

 - <a id="method-read-kv-param-reset_index"></a>**reset_index** &mdash; `bool` &mdash; Reset the index.
 When set to `false` (default), the DataFrame will have the key column of the v3io kv as the index column.
   When set to `true`, the index will be reset to a range index.
 - <a id="method-read-kv-param-max_in_message"></a>**max_in_message** &mdash; `int` &mdash; The maximum number of rows per message.